excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 #### MDS.py

 Perform MDS analysis on the subjective similarity data.
-The outputs are 2D plots of the data.
+The MDSPlotter class has two main functions, the first one plotting the individual MDS according to the given parameters, and the second one plotting the MDS plots of all participants given the parameters.

 #### cluster.py (failed)